-Al Wathba National Insurance Company PJSC (the "Company"), incorporated in Abu Dhabi is registered as a public shareholding Company in accordance with the UAE Federal Law No. (8) of 1984 (as amended) and is governed by the provisions of Federal Law No. (6) of 2007 concerning the establishment of the Insurance Authority and organization of the Insurance Operations and its amendments, Federal Law No. (2) of 2015, concerning the Commercial Companies and its Amendments, Insurance Authority Board of Directors' Decision No. (25) of 2014 Pertinent to Financial Regulations for Insurance Companies
+Al Wathba National Insurance Company PJSC (the "Company"), incorporated in Abu Dhabi is registered as a public shareholding Company in accordance with the UAE Federal Law No. (8) of 1984 (as amended) and is governed by the provisions of Federal Law No. (6) of 2007 (as amended) concerning the establishment of the Insurance Authority and organization of the Insurance Operations and its amendments, Federal Law No. (2) of 2015 (as amended), concerning the Commercial Companies and its Amendments, Insurance Authority Board of Directors' Decision No. (25) of 2014 Pertinent to Financial Regulations for Insurance Companies and Insurance Authority Board of Directors' Decision No. (23) of 2019 Concerning Instructions Organizing Reinsurance Operations.

 The Company's principal activity is the writing of general insurance business of all classes.
-The Company operates through its head office in Abu Dhabi and branch offices in Dubai, Al Ain, and Sharjah.
-The Company is domiciled in the United Arab Emirates and its registered head office is P.O.
+The Company operates through its registered head office in Abu Dhabi and branch offices in Dubai, Al Ain, and Sharjah.
+The Company is domiciled in the United Arab Emirates, P.O.
 Box 45154, Abu Dhabi, United Arab Emirates.
 The Company's shares are listed on Abu Dhabi Securities Exchange (ADX).

-The Group has not made any social contributions during the year, a) Basis of consolidation
+The Group has not made any social contributions during the year.